adonisjs/legacy-docs/3.0/views.md

 You can also include different templates instead of just extending them.
 Including a template is commonly done when you want to share a piece of code between different templates.

-Let's take an example of a chat application, where the markup for a chat message can be saved inside a different view.
+Let's take an example of a chat application, where the markup for a chat message that can be saved inside a different view.

 ##### resources/views/chat/message.nunjucks
 ```twig